kjkwang/APIM-Gateway-Developer-Tools/README.md

 ### Design Time: Local Gateway Solution Development
 Design Time refers to activities pertaining to the design or development activities of Gateway policy language or services.
 With the Gateway Developer plugin, you build a GitOps-oriented Gateaway solution development life cycle for the Container Gateway.
 Design time is a precursor to run time in an Ephemeral Gateway implementation, but can also operate indepedently for non-Ephemeral Gateway implementations.
 Learn more in the [wiki](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki#design-time-road-to-cicd-with-gitops-oriented-local-development).

-### Run Time: CI/CD Pipeline with Log Analytics and Performance Metrics
+### Run Time: CI/CD Pipeline with Log Analytics and Service Metrics
 Run Time refers to the activities pertaining to continuous integration, delivery, and deployment activities of the Container Gateway life cycle – automation is used where the described tools allow it.
-The monitoring of logs and performance metrics is also included.
+The monitoring of logs and service metrics is also included.
 Learn more in the [wiki](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki#run-time-cicd-pipeline-in-action-with-log-analytics-and-performance-metrics).

 ## About the Beta Release
 The Ephemeral Gateway is a work in progress and the contents of this Git repository is intended as a preview for any organization wanting to explore the implementation of a CI/CD workflow for their API Gateway solution development life cyle.
 We encourage you to give it a try and provide our development and testing teams your [valuable feedback](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/issues)!